Ameer2000Mzori/ToolkitForNewbies/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome! please dont forget to contact ameerapex496@gmail.com
+Contributions, issues, and feature requests are welcome!! please dont forget to contact ameerapex496@gmail.com

 Feel free to check the [issues page](../../issues/).